Proteomic Technology for the Life Sciences

 Detection of Microorganisms and Biodefense

 Our laboratory is pursuing proteomic and molecular biological studies to improve the detection of pathogenic microorganisms.
-This project is performed together with collaborators and support from the Pacific Southwest Regional Center of Excellence for Biodefense and Emerging Infectious Diseases.
+This project is performed together with collaborators and support from the National Institutes of Health / NIAID.

 Information listed here is obtained from Pubmed, a public database; City of Hope is not responsible for its accuracy.